monty68/uniled/info.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- [SleepyNinja](https://github.com/SleepyNinja0o) for the great work deciphering and developing code for Zengge mesh devices and used as a basis to implement support in UniLED.
+- [SleepyNinja](https://github.com/SleepyNinja0o) for the great work deciphering and developing code for Zengge BLE Mesh devices and which has been used as a basis to implement support in UniLED.

 ***
 [ha-logo]: https://raw.githubusercontent.com/monty68/uniled/main/docs/img/ha-logo-32x32.png